mozilla/solitude/docs/topics/braintree.rst

 Data stored in solitude
 +++++++++++++++++++++++

-Information about the payment method is stored in solitude.
+Some information about the payment method is stored in solitude.

 .. http:get:: /braintree/mozilla/paymethod/<method id>/